 Look for furniture with flowing lines

 This look comes from the rural valleys of southern France.
-With that in mind, you want to follow many of the same rules as you would when putting together a traditionally rustic look.
 Concentrate on incorporating plenty of natural materials.
 The shape of these pieces, however, is where this aesthetic sets itself apart.
 French country furniture boasts a variety of sophisticated, flowing lines to add plenty of visual interest in addition to function.